-Summary – In today’s post, we are going to define ‘what is single sign-on technology’ and then, list down SSO (Single Sign-On) approaches to be implemented for making enterprises secure.
-The purpose of this post is to assist end users with importance of single sign-on in companies.
+Summary – In today’s post, we are going to define what is single sign-on technology and then, list down SSO (Single Sign-On) approaches to be implemented for making enterprises secure.
+The purpose of this post is to assist end-users with the importance of single sign-on in companies.

 What is Single Sign-on Technology?